Distinction in Research

-In order to qualify for graduation with Distinction in Research, you must:
+In order to qualify the student must:

 - Be in good academic standing at the Icahn School of Medicine at Mount Sinai.